lao8n/system_design/design_for/design_a.md

 * Product
     * Features?
 What it should be able to do
     * Flows?
 Upload/download, read/write
     * Estimates?
-File sizes, latency, Daily active users etc, number of requests per user. ~100k seconds/day
+File sizes, latency, Daily active users etc, number of requests per user. ~100k seconds/day, 1bn bytes is GB
 * Distributed systems
     * Compute
         * Reliability?